paytonrodman/paytonrodman.github.io/content/post/first-year-review.md

 ---
-title: Hard lessons learnt from a bad first-year review
+title: "Hard lessons learnt from a bad first-year review"
 summary: Sometimes the only power we have left is the power to define our own silver linings.
 date: "2020-11-11T00:00:00Z"
 draft: false